chendisab/WD--De-Gracia-main/readme.md

 Guiding Question:
 What is the project
-- Seatwork 4, this project is a website showcasing two feature pages, one inspired by Apple and the other by Nike.
-It uses HTML and CSS to create engaging designs.
- Whats the purpose
+- Seatwork 4, this project is a website showcasing two feature pages, between the anime i love Whats the purpose
-- To show my fav hero in home and about me
+- To show my fav anime and encourage other to watch it.
- What are key components
-- nimated webpage
+- animated webpage
 - application type webpage
 What technology used and how it is used
 - The technology used are HTML and CSS